 No, you cannot use a Medicare Supplement Plan if you are currently on a Medicare Advantage plan.
-And it is illegal for an agent to sell you a Medicare Supplement Plan while on Medicare Advantage plan.
+And it is illegal for an agent to sell you a Medicare Supplement Plan while on a Medicare Advantage plan.

 How do I get prescription drugs covered under Medicare?

-You can get Medicare prescription drug coverage (Part D) one of three ways.
+You can get Medicare prescription drug coverage (Part D) in one of three ways.
 First, it's included inside of a Medicare Advantage plan.
 Secondly, you get it as a standalone independent prescription drug plan to accompany your Medicare Advantage plan that does not come with drug coverage included.
 Lastly, you get it as a standalone Prescription Drug Plan with your Medicare Supplement Plan.